 The major reason to implement serverless performance monitoring is to ensure that service level agreements are being met.
 Customers of FaaS platforms get a console that details throughput statistics but you might have accounts on several services and you can’t sit and watch all of those dashboards all of the time.
 Therefore, automated monitoring services for serverless accounts are worth the investment.

 Monitoring serverless systems is a specialized niche and not many of the major monitoring tool providers have got this service right yet.
-Take a look at 7 Best Serverless Monitoring Tools for a deep dive on this issue.
+Take a look at The Best Serverless Monitoring Tools for a deep dive on this issue.
 If you haven’t got time to read that comparison report, here are the top five tools that we recommend.

 - AppOptics (FREE TRIAL) Use this monitoring tool if you have an account with AWS Lambda.
 It will trace all of the supporting services for your hosted functions and maintain a live dependency map that speeds up root cause analysis.
 That enables you to lay the blame in the right place if things go wrong.
 The tool also has an Azure integration but no specific routines for Azure Functions.
 Get a 30-day free trial.

 - Datadog Serverless Monitoring This tool also focuses on AWS Lambda performance and has comprehensive tracing and mapping functions for dependencies.
-There is a 14-day free trial available.

 - New Relic Serverless Monitoring FaaS monitoring for AWS, Azure, and GCP systems with dependency mapping and performance tracking.
 Free for 100 GB of data collection and processing per month.

 - Site24x7 Serverless Monitoring FaaS platform monitoring for AWS, GCP, and Azure in a bundle with onsite server and hybrid application monitoring.
-Offered on a 30-day free trial.